lolitemaultes/lismore-flood-dashboard/README.md

 - **Offline Capability**: Caches data for use during network outages

 ## 👀 Upcoming Features
-- **Real-Time Flood Impact Map**: This map displays the addresses currently affected by floods in Lismore, using up-to-date floor height council data
+- **Real-Time Flood Impact Map**: This map displays street addresses and areas within Lismore that are currently affected by floods in Lismore, using floor height council data
 - **Useful Resource Panel**: Provides links to other websites to help monitor weather activity

 ## ⚙️ Technical Architecture